One time, a manager showed me his maintenance log and said, “I feel like I’m always behind.” His gym was busy, but problems kept piling up.

 That answer bothered me.

 People want more than just machines.
 They want connection.
 A sense of belonging.
 When there’s no community, members feel like they’re just passing through.
 And if they don’t feel tied to your gym?
 They’ll leave when something better—or cheaper—comes along.
+Working with a custom gym equipment manufacturer to add your logo and colors to the equipment reinforces brand identity and pride among members.

 What Causes It?